Gambia: Rights groups decry Jammeh's possible return | DW | 08.09.2021

 "For me, the merger is a betrayal to the Gambian people.
 So, I am disappointed like many Gambians," Banjul resident Essa Barry told DW.

-However, in a tweet, Jeffrey Smith, the founder of Vanguard Africa, a nonprofit organization dedicated to promoting democracy in sub-Saharan Africa, emphasized that the informal alliance is between political parties and not between President Adama Barrow and his former arch-rival Yahya Jammeh.
+However, in a tweet, Jeffrey Smith, the founder of Vanguard Africa, a nonprofit organization dedicated to promoting democracy in sub-Saharan Africa, emphasized that the informal alliance is between political parties and not between Barrow and his former arch-rival Jammeh.

-Political scientist Ensa Njie sees the NPP-APRC union as a strong team, but says it is still too early to evaluate if the political tactics of forming an alliance will pay off in the December 4 election.
+Political scientist Ensa Njie sees the NPP-APRC union as a strong team but adds it is still too early to evaluate if the political tactics of forming an alliance will pay off in the December 4 election.

 "APRC-NPP alliance will be a formidable team but it also depends on how the Gambians will perceive the alliance," Njie told DW.
 "It might be premature for us to say that the APRC-NPP alliance will emerge victoriously."